Cinnamon and Kale

 Notes

-1. If you'd prefer to use a non refined sugar, substitute 3 tablespoons of either honey or maple syrup instead of sugar.
+1. If you'd prefer a vegan cranberry sauce, substitute maple syrup instead of honey.

-2. If you don't have ground cinnamon, allspice and ginger, then switch in a teaspoon of ground mixed spice.
+2. If you don't have ground cinnamon, allspice and ginger, use a teaspoon of ground mixed spice.
 Or if you prefer, use a cinnamon stick and a little grated fresh ginger.

 Keyword Christmas, Low sugar